-There’s a day each year when home owners are delivered what may be their most misunderstood bill, known as the council rates notice.
+There’s a day each year when home owners are delivered what may be their most misunderstood bill: council rates.

 WHO GETS IT?
 WHO SENDS IT?

-A Notice of Valuation, Rates and Charges is sent to more than 2.5 million of the state’s property owners.
-People who own a property in Victoria – residential, commercial or vacant land – receive a rates notice each year.
+A Notice of Valuation, Rates and Charges is sent annually to more than 2.5 million Victorian property owners.

-They are circulated by Victoria’s 79 councils – 31 in metropolitan Melbourne and 48 in country Victoria.
+They are circulated by 79 councils – 31 in metropolitan Melbourne and 48 in country Victoria.

 WHAT DOES IT PAY FOR?